-• CacheTimeout=120

-Default: 0 This field defines how long (alias;password) pairs retrieved from the database will be cached in the local memory.
+• CacheTimeout=120 Default: 0 This field defines how long (alias;password) pairs retrieved from the database will be cached in the local memory.
 The cache timeout value is expressed in seconds.
-0 means to not cache passwords, while a negative value means the cache never expires (only reload command will refresh the cache).
+O means to not cache passwords, while a negative value means the cache never expires (only reload command will refresh the cache).

-Default: 1 Define the number of active SQL connections.
-This allows better performance under heave load, because more than 1 concurrent query can be executed at the same time.
-MinPoolSize=1 setting simulates old behaviour, when access to the SQL database is serialized (one query at time).
+Define the number of active SQL connections.
+This allows better performance under heavy load, because more than 1 concurrent query can be executed at the same time.
+MinPoolSize=1 setting simulates old behavior, when access to the SQL database is serialized (one query at time).